 A note about acids/bases and their charges: It always seems to a point of confusion as to how it is that an acid such as DNA can have a negative charge when we generally think of something that is acidic as being positively charged (i.e. a solution with lots of H+ ions is "acidic").
 However, the better way to think of acids is as proton donors --in solution, an acid such as DNA donates H+ protons (which makes the solution acidic).
 Upon donating protons, the DNA therefore becomes negatively charged and it is in this state that it binds hematoxylin.

-- Aldehyde Fuchsin is a deep purple dye.
+- Aldehyde fuchsin is a deep purple dye.
 It stains elastic fibers and granules of beta cells in the islets of Langerhans, cartilage matrix, and stored neurosecretory product in the hypophyseal pars nervosa, among other things.
-In some of your slides, it is the only stain and therefore only elastin is demonstrated.
-Other times it is combined with Masson's trichrome.
+In some of the Michigan collection slides, it is the only stain and therefore only elastin is demonstrated.
+For other slides it is combined with Masson's trichrome (see slide 044).

 - Uses a different kind of fuchsin (basic fuchsin), but the result is similar: elastic fibers stain a deep purple color.